HritayanDebnath/Leaf-Disease-Classification/README.md

     eg. python train.py --MODEL mobilenetv3 --IMAGE blueberry.jpg

     here,
-     --MODEL : name of the model to be used for prediction --IMAGE : path to the image that will be used for the prediction.
+     --MODEL : name of the model to be used for prediction (can use 'all' to find prediction with all the trained models) --IMAGE : path to the image that will be used for the prediction.